prestonmavady/ams/README.md

 python ams.py
 ```

 This should take ~3 minutes.
-When you see 'python ams.py' in the command prompt, hit enter.
+When you see 'python ams.py' in the command prompt, **hit enter******.
 AMS should open.

 ### If `python` is not recognized

 Install Python from the Microsoft Store or from python.org.

-Then close PowerShell, reopen it, and check:
+Then close command prompt, reopen it, and check:

 ```command prompt
 python --version